 Ingredients

 - Artichokes – This creamy soup is made with canned artichoke hearts.
-Choose quartered artichokes if possible.
+If available, choose quartered artichokes for easier processing.

-- Fat – We use olive oil to sauté the vegetables.
-Use your favorite oil that is suitable for sautéing.
-Butter is used in combination with the flour to thicken the soup.
+- Fat – Olive oil is used to sauté the vegetables, but you can use any sautéing oil you prefer.
+Butter is combined with flour to help thicken the soup.

-- Produce – Onion, celery, and garlic create the soup base, and the potato adds body.
-For the onion, yellow or white work best.
-For the potato we use a large russet but red has also worked well.
+- Produce – Onion, celery, and garlic create a flavorful soup base, while potato adds body.
+Yellow or white onions work best.
+For the potatoes, we use a large russet, but red potatoes also work well.

-- Spices – A simple combination of Italian seasoning and black pepper season the soup beautifully.
-You may also need salt at the end.
+- Spices – A simple combination of Italian seasoning and black pepper seasons the soup beautifully.
+You may also need salt at the end to taste.

-- Pantry – For the broth, we use chicken broth; you can also use chicken stock.
-To make it vegetarian substitute vegetable broth.
-All purpose flour is used to create a thickener for the soup.
+- Pantry – We use chicken broth, but chicken stock is also an option.
+To make the soup vegetarian, substitute vegetable broth.
+All-purpose flour is used to thicken the soup.

-- Optional garnish ideas – Fresh chopped parsley, or other herbs like fresh thyme, rosemary, etc., parmesan cheese, croutons, sour cream, a squeeze of fresh lemon juice, or a drizzle of olive oil.
+- Optional garnish – Fresh chopped parsley or other herbs like thyme or rosemary add freshness.
+For extra flavor, try Parmesan cheese, croutons, sour cream, a squeeze of fresh lemon juice, or a drizzle of olive oil.

 - See the recipe card for quantities and preparation.

-- Heat the olive oil in a large pot (we use a 4.6 quart enameled Dutch oven) over medium heat.
-Add the onions and celery cook 3 minutes, stir frequently.
+- Heat the olive oil in a large pot over medium heat.
+Add the onions and celery and cook for 3 minutes, stirring frequently.

 - Add the garlic, Italian seasoning, and pepper.
 Stir well and cook for 1 minute.

-- Next, add the butter.
-Stir until it melts.
-Then, add the flour and cook for 1-2 minutes, while stirring.
+- Add the butter and stir until melted.
+Then, add the flour and cook for 1–2 minutes, stirring constantly.

-- Add the broth while stirring and gently scrape the bits off the bottom of the pot.
+- Pour in the broth while stirring, and gently scrape up any bits stuck to the bottom of the pot.

 - Raise the heat and bring to a boil.
-Add the artichokes and potatoes to the pot.
-When the broth comes back to a boil lower heat to medium-low, cover, and simmer the soup for 30-35 minutes.
-Or until the potatoes are fall-apart tender.
-They should break apart easily when pierced with a fork or knife.
+Add the artichokes and potatoes, then lower the heat to medium-low once it returns to a boil.
+Cover and simmer for 30–35 minutes, or until the potatoes are fall-apart tender when pierced with a fork.

 Recipe tips and notes